AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-server-side-forwarding/ssf-gdpr.md

 ## Reporting (Optional) {#section_6AD4028EC11C4DABA2A34469DDC99E89}

-You can use Adobe Analytics to report on how much of your traffic is consent based and as a result has been server-side forwarded versus how much of your traffic isn't consent based and has not been forwarded to AAM.
+You can use Adobe Analytics to report on how much of your traffic is consent based and as a result has been server-side forwarded versus how much of your traffic isn't consent based and has not been forwarded to Adobe Audience Manager.

 To configure this type of reporting, map the new context variable to a custom traffic variable (prop) via processing rules.
 To do so